Importer of selected chateaux, domaines, and bodegas

 Spain

-Welcome to the José Moura Wine List 2024: Selections from Spain
+Welcome to the José Moura Wine List 2025: Selections from Spain.

 The Phoenicians first cultivated the Iberian Peninsula for winemaking around 1100 BC.
 The great historian Fernand Braudel remarked in The Perspective of the World that Phoenicia was an early example of a “world-economy” surrounded by empires.
 The high point of Phoenician culture and sea power is usually placed c.
 1200–800 BC.
 It was during this time that vineyards in what is today the southern Andalucía region of Spain were planted.
 Wine was produced in the Iberian Peninsula centuries before the Roman Empire.